|

-All federal government equipment are assigned a National Stock Number (NSN).
+All government equipment are assigned a National Stock Number (NSN).

 The military considered dogs to be pieces of equipment.
 Each dog had a distinct

-four-character serial number tattooed in his/her left ear and a NSN to show the
+four-character serial number tattooed in his/her left ear.
+The NSN on its

 living, breathing creature that will be remembered by everyone who came in